aiman-al-masoud/deixiscript/src/deixiscript/README.md

 * In case of multiple matches in the queue, issue a warning.
 * In case of a universally quantified reference?
 * In case of a MAYBE universally quantified reference?

-# Modifier Expansion

-Concerning modifiers in sentences with side effects.

-"there is a red button" --> "there is a button AND the button is red."

-In sentences without side effects, modifiers are part of implicit references, which should have been eliminated and replaced by explicit references.

 # Copula Sentence to Has Sentence